-The typical accepted applicant has completed CHEM 1306 (or, 1411), ENGL 1301, HECO 1322, PSYC 2301, BIOL 2301, BIOL 2302, and Microbiology, has a GPA of 2.5 or better in the completed courses, and has successfully completed the TEAS-V or HESI A2 exams with competitive scores.
+The typical accepted applicant has completed CHEM 1406 or 1411, BIOL 2301, BIOL 2302, BIOL 2420 or 2421(Microbiology), (all sciences require a lab), ENGL 1301, PSYC 2301, HECO 1322 or BIOL 1322, has a grade of C or higher and a minimum overall GPA of 2.5 in the completed courses, and has successfully completed the TEAS-V or HESI A2 exams with competitive scores.
 The support courses are academic preparation for the nursing courses and it is strongly recommended that all four-science courses and any course that is not an RNSG course be completed.

 Acceptance is based on a points system:

 Each student is give points for their TEAS-V testing score or HESI A2 scores, Nelson-Denny testing score, Science GPA (which includes CHEM, BIOL 2401, BIOL 2402, and MICRO), and their cumulative GPA in the courses our program requires.

 Students are then ranked according to these points:

 TEAS-V or HESI A2: Each student will receive 1/10th of a point for every point above the required reading score (TEAS-V 65 or the HESI A2 79).
 Ex: A score of 77 on the TEAS-V would give the student 1.2 points.

 Nelson Denny Test: Each student will receive 1 point for every point above the required 13th grade reading level.
 Ex: A score of 18 would give the student 5 points.

 SGPA: Each student will receive points equal to their SGPA.
 Ex: An SGPA of 3.43 would give the student 3.4 points.
 Effective for the 10/1/2014 Admission Deadline: Science courses are acceptable within the last seven (7) years prior to the application deadline.
 Science course taken more than once will be averaged.